 THESE CONDITIONS OF CARRIAGE SET OUT THE RELATIONSHIP, RESPONSIBILITIES AND LIABILITIES BETWEEN THE GUEST AND THE CARRIER.
-THE CARRIER'S CONDITIONS OF CARRIAGE LIMIT THE CARRIER'S LIABILITY FOR DEATH AND/OR PERSONAL INJURY.
-ALL GUESTS ARE REQUIRED TO READ THE CONDITIONS OF CARRIAGE WHICH ARE EXPRESSLY INCORPORATED INTO THE CONTRACT AND WHICH SHALL BE BINDING ON ALL GUESTS INCLUDING MINORS WHETHER THEY HAVE READ THEM OR NOT.
+THE CARRIER’S CONDITIONS OF CARRIAGE LIMIT THE CARRIER’S LIABILITY FOR DEATH AND/OR PERSONAL INJURY.
+ALL GUESTS ARE REQUIRED TO READ THE CONDITIONS OF CARRIAGE WHICH ARE EXPRESSLY INCORPORATED INTO THE GUESTS CRUISE HOLIDAY CONTRACT WITH THE ORGANISER AND WHICH SHALL BE BINDING ON ALL GUESTS INCLUDING MINORS WHETHER THEY HAVE READ THEM OR NOT.

 In these Conditions of Carriage unless the context otherwise requires, the following expressions shall have the meaning assigned to them:

 "Carrier" means Magical Cruise Company Limited, trading as Disney Cruise Line, and the Vessel itself (or a substitute vessel) and is to include the registered/ beneficial owners, charterers, operators and managers of the Vessel and all carriers as defined pursuant to EU Regulation 392/2009 and The Athens Convention.